 This program allows law enforcement officers to quickly search, locate and rescue individuals who are at risk of wandering due to Alzheimer's disease, autism, Down syndrome, dementia or other brain trauma or developmental issues.

 The Project Lifesaver Program places personalized radio transmitters (watch-like) on the individual who may wander away from the safety of their homes.
 These transmitters assist caregivers and local emergency agencies in locating the individual.
-Since Project Lifesaver's formation in 1999, there have been 3381 searches performed with a 100% success rate and no serious injuries or fatalities.
+Since Project Lifesaver's formation in 1999, there have been 3715 searches performed all with 100% success rate and no serious injuries or fatalities.
 The average time to locate a wandering individual has been less than 30 minutes after the start of the search.

 The Friends of the Force paid for the in-depth training of two of our officers on the use of this specialized electronic search and rescue equipment.
 They were also been taught the essentials to the successful rescue of missing persons who wander or otherwise become lost.
 These two officers are now certified to train other officers in the department on the use of the equipment.

 Because of their training and the equipment received, the West Lampeter Township Police Department is now the hub for the southern part of Lancaster County for this project.
 It would be contacted in the event of a missing person in this area and immediately able to start a search.